Sigg: History

 Through the 1980s Sigg manufactured impact-extruded aluminum bottles for stove fuel storage and transport, popular with mountaineers, hikers and campers.
 The fuel bottles superficially resemble the water bottles, but lack the special linings of the latter.
-Now the company doesn't manufacture fuel bottles anymore.
+The company no longer manufactures fuel bottles.

 On February 5, 2016, the Chinese company Haers Vacuum Containers announced that it acquired the bottle manufacturer for 16.1 million Swiss franc ($16.02 million).

 Interchangeability

 All Sigg bottles use the same diameter head and thread system, which results in interchangeability of bottles and caps.
 Different cap styles exist, such as a normal screw on cap with loop, caps with glow-in-the-dark markers, sports-bottle caps and caps with added protection from dust.

 Aluminum bottles

 The aluminum bottles are made by an extruding press which forms an aluminum puck into a cylinder in a single movement after which it is pressed into one of several possible bottle sizes.
 A separate threading ring is inserted and secured.
 Once the bottle has been formed, it is cleaned and the interior is sprayed with a food-compatible stove enamel which is heated while the outside is coated and heat bonded with powder paint.

-Aluminum bottles are resistant to shocks and disformations, are lightweight, and protect the contents from light.
+Aluminum bottles are resistant to shocks and deformations, are lightweight, and protect the contents from light.
 The interior coating is flexible and is unlikely to break or crack during deformations.
 Sigg bottles have been determined by Backpacker magazine to be the "world's toughest water bottle" when they fired golf balls at the water bottles with a 100-pound cannon.

 The bottle with its internal liner and secure cap allow for carbonated beverages to be transported secure and fresh.
 All Sigg bottles manufactured after August 2008 use the "EcoCare" liner, which Sigg states is 'made from BPA-free and phthalate-free ingredients'.

 The disadvantage of thin aluminum is that it does not offer much insulation, which means that condensation can build on the outside of the bottle when cold drinks are transported, and hot drinks will result in a bottle which cannot be comfortably touched.
 Sigg sells insulating sleeves that protect the bottle from dents, help insulate the beverages inside them and eliminate the condensation issue.
 The limited size of the opening also makes it difficult to fill or clean the bottle or to use it for purposes other than drinking, though Sigg now makes wide-mouth bottles, and adapters that allow the use of the standard-size caps.
 Aluminum bottles are also more prone to dents than stainless steel bottles.
 Another disadvantage is that the bottles are unsuitable for freezing its contents, as freezing liquids expand in volume and cause the bottle to crack.
 Therefore, it is advisable not to keep fluids in the container during extended periods below freezing temperatures.